 Well, there’s a bit more to tell, actually.
-Defender wouldn’t be Williams’ first video game; the company had previously climbed onto Nolan Bushnell’s coattails with Winner and its 4-player variant Winner IV, both PONG clones released in 1973.
+Defender wouldn’t be Williams’ first video game; the company had previously climbed onto Nolan Bushnell’s coattails with Winner and its 4-player variant Winner IV, both PONG clones released in 1973 .
 Although Midway had taken the high road by actually licensing the game from Atari instead of just knocking off PONG .
 Even in 1980, these are the days before ten-person game development teams, so a game creator must be a double-threat – designer AND programmer.
 Utilizing Williams’ advanced 256 colour variation video graphics hardware, Jarvis begins work on the project virtually by himself.
-After spending seven precious months toying with colour variations of current arcade hits such as Space Invaders and Asteroids.
+After spending precious months toying with vertical-oriented colour variations of current arcade hits such as Space Invaders and Asteroids.
 These experiments featured a ship firing in three directions, and even one with a spinning turret.
-Jarvis eventually settles on the concept of a space game exhibiting plausible rules of physics and comes up with the title Defender, based on the 60’s courtroom drama series The Defenders.
+Jarvis eventually settles on the concept of a horizontal space game exhibiting plausible rules of physics and comes up with the title Defender, based on the 60’s courtroom drama series The Defenders.
 With this, at least Jarvis knows the player’s job will be to defend something.
 When Richie suggests that the player should be sailing over the surface of a planet, Jarvis creates one, of one pixel in thickness, abstracting mountainous terrain who’s horizontal scrolling is staggered with a star field background to further enhance the feeling of velocity.
-A spaceship comes next, enjoying full movement over the planet surface being a nod to Asteroids.
+A spaceship comes next, the full movement it enjoys over the planet surface being a nod to Asteroids.
 After creating a host of alien villains for players to shoot at, Jarvis now has something that could be a full video game, but which still lacks that elusive play ingredient that would set his game apart from the plethora of space-based combat arcade games currently vying for quarters.